 Both Larry and Dana have a long association with Newman University and the Adorers of the Blood of Christ.
 Dana attended classes at Newman for two years, during which time she developed an even stronger connection with the Adorers.

-Larry, the founder and chief executive of Fugate Enterprises, along with Dana, has given generous support to Newman, including donations to the 1990's capital campaign to build O'Shaghnessy Hall and the gymnasium that bears the Fugate name.
+Larry, the founder and chief executive of Fugate Enterprises, along with Dana, has given generous support to Newman, including donations to the 1990's capital campaign to build O'Shaughnessy Hall and the gymnasium that bears the Fugate name.
 They also contributed generously to the Facing Foward campaign, the largest in Newman history, to build the Bishop Gerber Science Center and renovate nursing and allied health spaces in Eck Hall.

 Each year, a special award is presented to a female and male graduate who exemplify the mission and spirit of Newman University, and who show great promise to make a strong and positive contribution to society.